StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

 This is the callback signature for SK.Run's step function.
 It receives context data that was passed to SK.Run.

+## class AppWindow

+A desktop OS window belonging to the app, like the one the Simulator and Window app modes render into.
+There is no window available in XR mode, so if you're working with this class, be prepared to gate against `AppWindow` objects being null!

+- `bool AppWindow.Fullscreen` — Is this window currently covering its whole display?
+This is always the window's real state, so it also picks up fullscreen changes the user made through the window manager.
+Use RequestFullscreen to change it.
+- `int AppWindow.Height` — The height of the window's drawable area, in physical pixels.
+This is the size the swapchain renders at, and it changes whenever the window is resized.
+- `int AppWindow.Width` — The width of the window's drawable area, in physical pixels.
+This is the size the swapchain renders at, and it changes whenever the window is resized.
+- `static AppWindow AppWindow.Main` — The app's main window!
+Only the Simulator and Window app modes have one, everywhere else this is null.
+This handle belongs to StereoKit, so don't hold onto it across SK.Shutdown.
+- `void AppWindow.RequestFullscreen(bool fullscreen)` — Asks for this window to cover its whole display, or to go back to a normal window.
+This is only ever a request, and it's never immediate!
+Window managers can refuse it, browsers wait for a user gesture, and some platforms don't implement it at all.
+None of those report back a refusal, so watch the Fullscreen property to see if and when it takes effect.
+Going fullscreen resizes the window, so expect the render surface to follow along.
+  - `fullscreen` — True to ask for fullscreen, false to ask for a normal window.

 ## delegate AssetOnLoadCallback

 A callback for when an asset finishes loading.